embrace-io/embrace-docs/docs/android/features/jetpack-compose.md

 ### Set ProGuard rule

-In order to prevent code obfuscation, the following rule must be added into pro guard-rules :
+In order to prevent code obfuscation, the following rule must be added into your R8/ProGuard rules:

 ```
 -keep class androidx.compose.ui.platform.AndroidComposeView {